micromark/micromark-extension-gfm-footnote/readme.md

 Backreferences are injected at the end of the first paragraph, or, when there is no paragraph, at the end of the definition.
-When a definition is called multiple times, multiple backreferences are generated.
+When a definition is referenced multiple times, multiple backreferences are generated.
 Further backreferences use an extra counter in the `href` attribute and visually in a `<span>` after `↩`.